Rock Machine MC criminal allegations and incidents: Australia

 Police stated that Bourke and Haffenden had approached the victim, demanding he pay the money that he owed them, they then threatened to cut his ear off if he did not pay them and caused injury to the side of his head above his ear with a knife.
 Court documents revealed by Australian media stated the charges that they were to receive "Mr. Bourke and Adam Haffenden have both been charged with wounding a person with intent to cause grievous bodily harm, demand property with menaces with intent to steal, and knowingly participate in criminal group to assist crime while using their position in the Rock Machine outlaw motorcycle gang to intimidate."
 Jeffrey Hall, the Rock Machine associate and neighbor to Bourke was charged with demanding money with menace and participating in activities of the known criminal group.
 (Rock Machine is a criminal organization under Australian laws) During 2018, Australian Police reported that the Rock Machine Australia Nomads chapter had begun to operate in South Australia, an area of the country that the Rock Machine's expansion has frequently mentioned by media.

-The club received negative publicity when an associate Stefan Pahia Schmidt was charged with murder after throwing a pub patron through a window with a seven-metre fall (two stories).
-It is alleged that Schmidt was present with other Rock Machine members when the victim spoke with two women from the Rock Machine group.
-A second chapter was also formed in South-East Australia and another in North-East Australia giving the Rock Machine its ninth and tenth chapters in the country.
-The RMMC Adelaide chapter President was arrested in Adelaide at the 2019 Royal Adelaide Show.

-In March 2021, two members of the Rock Machine's Perth South chapter were charged in the drive-by shooting at a Port Kennedy house belonging to a member of the Mongols Motorcycle Club.
-Tensions between the clubs at this point escalated into conflict, in May the Mongols would put out a contract on one of the members of the Rock Machine involved in the drive-by shooting of the Mongol residents.
-Over the next couple months authorities would arrest several more members of the Rock Machine's South Perth chapter, in total arresting 11 of the chapters 23 members, accusing them of planning a second attack.